joom/distributed-hash-table/README.md

 {"status":"ok","tag":"KeysResponse","keys":["lang"],"i":1}
 ```

-You can ignore the `tag` field in the response, but it is kept for now since it will make the `FromJSON Response` instance easier later.
+You can ignore the `tag` field in the response, but it is kept for now since it makes the `FromJSON Response` instance easier.

 The executable `rpc-client` also takes an optional argument `--server` (or `-s`) that specifies which host to connect, such a call would be of the form